 - Location: 39 Fishermans Wharf, Monterey, CA 93940

-Old Fisherman’s Grotto is located on Wharf 1 pier in Monterey.
-If you are driving towards Cannery Row on Del Monte Ave, you will see signs for it on the right and there is a large paid parking lot you can park in.
-From here you will walk along the water to the restaurant.
+Old Fisherman’s Grotto is located on Wharf 1 Pier in Monterey.
+If you are driving towards Cannery Row on Del Monte Ave, you will see signs for it on the right, and there is a large paid parking lot you can park in.
+From there, you will walk along the water to the restaurant.

-Seared Ahi -A huge piece of ahi cooked rare and rubbed with a sesame seed crust.
-Served with a teriyaki type sauce that’s sweet and goes well with the fish.
-They add jasmine rice to the side and top it with pineapple chutney, then add a scoop of seasonal veggies which included Brussels sprouts and colored carrots.
-The ahi is about 3 inches thick, and they still managed to cool it perfectly with that melt in your mouth middle.
-The teriyaki, ginger, and wasabi add a nice Asian style to the dish.
+Seared Ahi -A considerable piece of ahi cooked rare and rubbed with a sesame seed crust.
+It is served with a teriyaki type sauce that’s sweet and goes well with the fish.
+They add jasmine rice to the side and then top it with pineapple chutney.
+Then they add a scoop of seasonal veggies, which included Brussels sprouts and colored carrots.
+The ahi is about 3 inches thick, and they still managed to cool it perfectly.
+The teriyaki, ginger, and wasabi added a nice Asian style to the dish.

 I was really impressed with Old Fishermans Grotto.
-It is one of those places that you would expect to be touristy since it is on the wharf, but it’s an excellent place for a meal.
+It is one of those places that you would expect to be touristy since it is on the wharf but is actually an excellent place for a meal.
 Even if you don’t have time to sit down, try the clam chowder, I loved it.
 Let me know what you think in the comments.